mahdiit/Gufel.QrRender/README.md

 | Vectorized | Rasterized |

 ## ☕ Buy Me a Coffee (Crypto)
+I spent many hours and produced a lot of code

+testing and testing and testing refactoring and refactoring

 If you'd like to support this project, you can send crypto to: